 The runner-up will receive £1,000 and a silvered badge.

-The Queen’s Knickers Award is closed for submissions.
+The Queen’s Knickers Award is now closed for submissions and will re-open in Autumn 2026.

 Photography © Natalie Thorpe